levigbeverly/levigbeverly.github.io/docs/references/delete-concert.md

 ## Description

 Deletes the specified `concerts` object.
-Specify the concert to delete by entering the concert 'id' at the end of the request URL.
+Specify the concert to delete by entering the concert `id` at the end of the request URL.

 `Get concerts` does not have a request body, parameters, or headers.

 ## Return body example

-The following example of **Delete concert** returns a confirmation that the specified concert was deleted:
+The following example of `Delete concert` returns a confirmation that the specified concert was deleted:

 ```js
 {